-An interruption must not exceed four semesters (two years) during the course of study of one Study Program at AAU.
-The only exception is when you are on maternity leave as it is not counted against the two years of allowed study interruption.
+An interruption must not exceed 1095 days in total (approximately three years) during the course of study of one Study Program at AAU.
+The only exception is when you are on maternity leave as it is not counted against the three years of allowed study interruption.
 Please note: during the time that your studies at AAU are interrupted, you cannot have student status and you cannot get a study confirmation for any purpose.